 This past month I’ve had the chance to play with the Pixie Noel collection designed by Tasha Noel for Riley Blake Designs.
 Is that stuff just retro-inspired cute or what?
 At first the plan was to make a few stockings, but the more I looked at it I decided I needed to make a quilt.

-This is the third incarnation of this quilt and I’ve loved every version so far.
+This is the third incarnation of this quick quilt tutorial (you can see the first one here) and I’ve loved every version so far.
 This time I’m going to share the full tutorial/pattern for this 60″ x 60″ lap quilt.
-It’s got a great short-cut method for assembly so it comes together quickly.
+It’s got a great short-cut method for assembly so it comes together fast.

 It’s also a fun pattern for showing-off cute fussy-cutting (which this collection was made for).
 In the past I’ve made it with solid white sashing and this time I decided to try it with a patterned sashing and the red swiss dot on white was made for the job.